Toy and Miniature Poodles aren’t just pretty, they’re brilliantly brainy and fun!

 Poodles have a gorgeous, soft coat.
 It needs regular grooming to keep it in good condition.

 Their curly, low-shedding fur tends to be a good option for people with allergies.
-But it should be brushed several times a week to avoid matting and painful tangles.
+However, it should be brushed several times a week to avoid matting and painful tangles.
 These tangles can get so bad that their fur needs to be shaved short.

 Regular professional grooming every four to six weeks is ideal, keeping their coat healthy and beautiful with clipping or trimming.